Gentle massage, proper feeding, and hydration support healthy bowel movements in a 3-week-old infant.

 Tracking diaper output offers vital clues about hydration status and digestive health beyond just poop frequency:

-- Stool Quantity: Multiple small stools versus fewer large ones both acceptable as long as consistency remains soft.
+- Stool Quantity: Multiple small stools versus fewer larger ones can both be acceptable as long as consistency remains soft and the baby is feeding well.

-- Color Changes: Sudden shifts warrant medical advice especially pale white/grayish tones signaling liver issues.
+- Color Changes: Sudden shifts warrant medical advice, especially pale white, grayish, or chalky tones that may signal a liver or bile-flow issue.

-- Odor Variations: Strong foul smells could suggest infection needing attention.
+- Odor Variations: Very strong foul smells with diarrhea, fever, or poor feeding could suggest infection needing attention.

-- Presence Of Mucus Or Blood: Always consult doctor immediately.
+- Presence Of Mucus Or Blood: Always consult a doctor immediately, especially in a newborn.

 Keeping a simple daily log helps detect subtle changes early so you can act promptly if needed while reassuring yourself about normal variations common at this stage.